 If you enjoy making smoothies or milkshakes, or if you like making soups that require blending, a handheld immersion stick blender makes both easy to blend without requiring you to sacrifice space for a full-sized blender.

-My stick blender, pictured above, is very basic (and inexpensive) and does just fine for my needs, but if you get one that comes with various attachments like the one pictured below, you may even be able to use it to replace a food processor and/or hand mixer.
+My stick blender, pictured above, is very basic (and inexpensive) and does just fine for my needs, but if you get one that comes with various attachments like the one pictured below, you may even be able to use it to replace a food processor or milk frother.

 Toaster oven and accessories